• Skip to primary navigation

 We got two pastries to start, a pastel de nata and the cafe's specialty, Tigelinhas do Bolhão.
 Tigelinhas do Bolhão are round tarts with a crunchy top and then filled with softened almond frangipane.
 It's so easy to eat a single serving of these pastries.
 I had to hold back on ordering more!
 This cafe is the only place where you can eat these almond tarts in Porto.
 Correct me if I am wrong, but I haven't found them elsewhere.

 For our main, we decided to split the famed Francesinha sandwich.
-The name was different on the menu as a special, but it had all the elements of this popular dish - a sandwich filled with ham, sausage, and cheese, then covered in more cheese and slathered with a homestyle tomato-based sauce.
+The name was different on the menu as a special, but it had all the elements of the popular dish - a sandwich filled with ham, sausage, and cheese, then covered in more cheese and slathered with a homestyle tomato-based sauce.
 I found this dish an appropriate breakfast for our first day in Porto.

 Do not forget to order a traditional Portuguese coffee, whether it's abatanado (similar to an Americano), galão (milk with coffee), or meia de leite (similar to a latte).